 Doubtless, Prince Miloš knew his people and understood their needs, even if satisfying them would be detrimental to the state's development.
 Understandably, acquiring land ownership and expelling the spahijas from villages were the principal objectives of the masses and realizing them over a dozen or so years was the great achievement of Prince Miloš gaining him respect and tolerance of his subjects.
-His adapting of the Ottoman model of ruler23 seemed quite natural to the majority of the people except for a small bureaucratic and intellectual elite deeply scornful of his conduct of a 'little sultan.'24After the centuries of captivity, the first Serbian ruler proved little different from the Ottomans with regard to methods of government.
-He also adopted the Ottoman lifestyle25 and his greed rivaled the most notorious oriental satraps.
+His adapting of the Ottoman model of ruler23 seemed quite natural to the majority of the people except for a small bureaucratic and intellectual elite deeply scornful of his conduct of a "little sultan".24 After the centuries of captivity, the first Serbian ruler proved little different from the Ottomans with regard to methods of government.
+He also adopted the Ottoman lifestyle25 and his greed rivalled the most notorious oriental satraps.
 Soon, he became the richest man in the Balkans.

 Forced to abdicate in 1839, Prince Miloš returned to power in 1858.
-In his first address to the people, he called them 'his strength' and declared to act with the people and for the people26 and to satisfy all their voiced demands.27 This having proved impossible, he was able to 'splendidly deceive' the people proving a great demagogue and manipulator.28 He liked to talk with common people, he would joke and laugh, praise and admonish; he would scare with outbursts of anger and charm with kindness.
-He would promise to care while imposing excessive taxation.29 He masterfully controlled the people's emotions what earned him the peasants' respect and approval albeit they may have felt disappointed that breaking free of the Ottoman rule had not reduced the tax burden: paradoxically, it became even greater in their own state.30
+In his first address to the people, he called them "his strength" and declared to act with the people and for the people26 and to satisfy all their voiced demands.27 This having proved impossible, he was able to "splendidly deceive" the people proving a great demagogue and manipulator.28 He liked to talk with common people, he would joke and laugh, praise and admonish; he would scare with outbursts of anger and charm with kindness.
+He would promise to care while imposing excessive taxation.29 He masterfully controlled the people's emotions what earned him the peasants" respect and approval albeit they may have felt disappointed that breaking free of the Ottoman rule had not reduced the tax burden: paradoxically, it became even greater in their own state.30

 The personality of Prince Miloš certainly enhanced the effectiveness of his demagogy and leadership.
 As a politician, he was energetic, resolute, intelligent, forward-thinking, capable of grasping the situation quickly and selecting appropriate means to deal with it.
-He was a prolific orator and used the Skupština as a tribune to communicate with the people.
-His words resonated with the people, were remembered and circulated.
-Among the people who were largely illiterate,
+He was a prolific orator and used the Skupština as

-23 By co-ruling with the Turkish governor of Belgrade, Prince Miloš became part of the Ottoman system of power; Продановић, Уставни развитак, р.
+23 By co-ruling with the Turkish governor of Belgrade, Prince Miloš became part of the Ottoman system of power, Продановић, Уставни развитак, р.
 23.

-25 M. Marinković, The Shaping of the Modern Serbian Nation and of Its State under the Ottoman Rule (in:) Disrupting and Reshaping Early Stage of Nation-Building in the Balkans, ed.
-M. Dogo, G. Franzinetti, Ravenna 2002, p.
-43; Jovanović ascertains that Prince Miloš adapted despotism directly from Turks; Јовановић, Друга влада, p.
+25 M. Marinković, "The Shaping of the Modern Serbian Nation and of Its State under the Ottoman Rule", in: Disrupting and Reshaping Early Stage of Nation-Building in the Balkans, ed.
+M. Dogo, G. Franzinetti, Ravenna, 2002, p.
+43; Jovanović ascertains that Prince Miloš adapted despotism directly from Turks, Јовановић, Друга влада, p.
 467.

-28 Faced with public outcry against money-lenders and usury, Prince Miloš had debt securities destroyed and ordered the borrowers to pay back principal sums only, with no interest; ibid. pp. 128-129.
+28 Faced with public outcry against money-lenders and usury, Prince Miloš had debt securities destroyed and ordered the borrowers to pay back principal sums only, with no interest.
+Ibid., pp. 128-129.